Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 Labyrinthitis is the inflammation of part of the inner ear called the labyrinth.
-The eighth cranial nerve may also be inflamed.
-The inflammation of these causes vertigo, hearing loss, and other symptoms.
+The eighth cranial nerve (vestibulocochlear nerve) may also be inflamed.
+The inflammation of these causes a feeling of spinning (vertigo), hearing loss, and other symptoms.
 In most people, these symptoms go away over time.
 It is not a common condition.
 It usually only affects one ear.

 When one of the nerves or the labyrinth is infected, it can become inflamed and irritated.
 This can cause it to not work normally.
 It may cause hearing loss in one ear.
 The brain now has to make sense of the information that doesn’t match between the normal nerve and the infected one.
-This causes a feeling that the world is spinning around you (vertigo).
+This causes vertigo.

-A viral infection of the vestibulocochlear nerve or labyrinth may cause the condition.
+A viral infection of the eighth cranial nerve or labyrinth may cause the condition.
 The virus may have spread throughout your body.
 Or it may only affect the eighth cranial nerve and labyrinth.
-Usually, only one nerve is affected.
+In most cases only one nerve is affected.
 Viruses known to cause labyrinthitis include:

 Bacterial infections of the middle ear are fairly common in children.
 In rare cases, an infection in the middle part of the ear can spread to the inner ear and cause labyrinthitis.
-This is more of a risk with middle-ear infections that are chronic and not treated.
+This is more of a risk with middle-ear infections that are long-lasting (chronic) and not treated.
 In rare cases, bacterial meningitis or head trauma may cause labyrinthitis.
-In other cases, the cause of labyrinthitis is not known.
-8.8
+In other cases, the cause is not known.

 Having a viral infection that can cause labyrinthitis increases your risk.
 Your child’s risk may increase if he or she hasn’t had the recommended vaccines.

 Symptoms of labyrinthitis of may include:

 Your symptoms might range from mild to severe.
 They may come on very quickly.
 In many people, these symptoms go away over several weeks.
 Others have symptoms that last longer.